mosip/mosip-infra/deployment/v3/docs/change-domain-name-in-a-running-env.md

-# Change domain name in a running env ( v2 )
+# Change domain name in a running environment (V2)

 Follow the below steps to rename domain name in a running v2 env:
-1. Update the domain name in groups/all.yml
+1. Update the domain name in `groups/all.yml`.
-2. Ran playbooks/nginx.yml
+2. Run `playbooks/nginx.yml`.
-3. Redeploy config-server, keycloak
+3. Re-deploy config-server, keycloak.
-4. Update  the domain name in the  valid redirect URL & web origins of mosip keycloak-clients
+4. Update the domain name in the valid redirect URL & web origins of MOSIP keycloak-clients.
 5. Updated domain name admin-ui, prereg-ui configmaps.
-6. Restart mosip modules.
+6. Restart MOSIP modules.

-# Change domain name in a running env ( v3 )
+# Change domain name in a running environment (V3)

 Follow the below steps to rename domain name in a running v3 env:
 1. Update DNS records from the old DNS name to the new DNS name i.e., (from `*.country-data.mosip.net` to `*.data.mosip.net` ).